ProgramCrafter/salsa-iwj-otter/docs/dev.md

 * `nwtemplates/`

-  "Non-web templataes".
+  "Non-web templates".
 Tera templates for things other than web pages.
 Currently this includes the server's outgoing emails.
 These have to be in a separate directory because Tera (invoked by Rocket) likes to load everything applicable it finds in its own `templates/`